-Regina’s Place is home to young moms and their children, who are confronted with enormous responsibilities as they raise their babies.
-Mothers aged 21 and younger live in one of 15 furnished, subsidized apartments.
+Regina’s Place is a transitional housing program for young parents and their children, who are confronted with enormous responsibilities as they raise their babies.
+Young parents aged 21 and younger live in one of 15 furnished, subsidized transitional housing apartments.

 Originally opened as Angela’s Place, it was renamed Regina’s Place in June 2017 as a tribute to the memory of the late Sister Regina Brunelle.

-Residents receive support and programming, including life skills, goal setting and child development training designed to break barriers for multiple generations.
+Young parents receive support and programming, including life skills, goal setting and child development, designed to break barriers for multiple generations.

-Young moms learn to provide a better life for their family.
-Supportive housing allows young moms to have a safe and stable environment while benefiting from services that improve outcomes for mother and child.
+Young parents learn to provide a better life for their family.
+Supportive housing allows young parents to have a safe and stable environment while benefiting from services that improve outcomes for parent and child.

-In addition to the alternative education school, tenants attend programs based on their personal needs and strengths.
-These programs help young moms to continue to build life skills and increase parenting abilities.
+In addition to the alternative education school, young parents attend programs based on their personal needs and strengths.
+These programs help young parents to continue to build life skills and increase parenting abilities.